 Dizziness means you have a sensation of feeling faint, unsteady or woozy.
 If you feel like your surroundings are spinning, that’s called vertigo, and that may or may not be related to your heart.
 If you frequently feel dizzy, however, it’s probably disrupting your life.

 You don’t have to wait until you experience more severe symptoms than just being dizzy.
-At the first sign of sudden dizziness that you know isn’t related to a current circumstance, go see the top cardiologist Manhattan at Cardiology Manhattan Center for diagnosis and treatment.
+At the first sign of sudden dizziness that you know isn’t related to a current circumstance, go see the top Manhattan cardiologist at the cardiac center for diagnosis and treatment.
 Only a qualified cardiology doctor can determine exactly what’s going on and find an effective treatment.